-I Avoid Stories About Cruelty to Dogs.
-Does That Make Me a Bad Person?
+I Avoid Animal Cruelty Stories.
+Am I a Bad Person?

 The headline on the Dogster homepage read, "We Check In on Rosie the Inbred Chihuahua."
 A click took me into the story, where it began, "It's been a while since we talked about Rosie.
 Today, we check in with her and two other remarkable rescues.
 Warning: Some of these photos are harsh."
 I immediately selected a different article to read.